CarseusLai/carseuslai.github.io/_pages/about.md

 **Participated in**<br>
 - Firmware development
 - Acoustic analysis
-  - Using Audio precision to verify Playback.
+  - Using Audio precision to verify dsp algorithm in Playback.
 </div>
 </div>